Meet the cast of After Life season 3 - Full list of characters

 Meet the cast of After Life season 3 – Full list of characters

-The black comedy-drama returns for its third season tomorrow – here's everything you need to know about its cast.
+The black comedy-drama is back for its third season – here's everything you need to know about its cast.

 Published:

+The hotly-anticipated third and final season of Ricky Gervais’ comedy-drama After Life has landed on Netflix with a bang.

+The series boasts a star-studded cast, packed with the best that British comedy has to offer, from Diane Morgan and Joe Wilkinson to Kerry Godliman and Paul Kaye.

-The highly-anticipated third season of Ricky Gervais comedy-drama After Life arrives on Netflix tomorrow, with fans reuniting with Tony, his dog Brandy and the rest of the odd-balls working t the Tambury Gazette.
+Of course, the third and final season’s arrival is bittersweet for Gervais fans, who will have to say goodbye to Tony, his dog Brandy and the rest of the odd-balls working at the Tambury Gazette when the series comes to an end.

-The series, which won Best Comedy at the 2021 National Television Awards last year, follows Gervais’ Tony, who decides to spend the rest of his life punishing the world after his wife Lisa (Kerry Godliman) dies from breast cancer.
+Set in the small fictitious town of Tambury, the new series delves further into the life of Gervais’ Tony, who decided to spend the rest of his life punishing the world after his wife Lisa (Kerry Godliman) passed away from breast cancer.

-After Life boasts an impressive cast, packed with the best that British comedy has to offer, from Diane Morgan and Joe Wilkinson to Mandeep Godliman and Paul Kaye.

 Read on for the full cast list of After Life.